Contact Lens Care

 Can stress cause red eyes?

 Stress can cause small blood vessels in the eye to burst and cause a red patch of the white part of the eye.
 When this happens, it is called a subconjunctival haemorrhage; however, it can also occur from other medical conditions and eye infections.
+The body produces adrenaline in response to stress which in turn can lead to tension and dry eyes this then can lead to your eyes becoming red.

 Can lack of sleep cause red eyes?